bihealth/sodar-server/docs_manual/source/app_landingzones_transfer.rst

     Landing zone status after failed validation

+If there have been problems with multiple files, all the errors are detailed sequentially in the zone status info.
 At this point you can go back to fix the problems with your files and retry validation again.

 Moving Files